MISP/misp-book/misp-zmq/README.md

 ![ZeroMQ configuration](./figures/zmq-config.png)

-Each notification channels can be enabled (from event publication to sightings), the MISP site admin can decide which type of message to publish.
+Each notification channel can be enabled (from event publication to sightings), the MISP site admin can decide which types of messages to publish.

 By default, the ZMQ pub-sub channel is available to localhost only on TCP port 50000.
 The binding of the pub-sub channel can be updated in the configuration interface as shown above

 ### MISP ZeroMQ debugging and testing

 In the diagnostic section, ZeroMQ service can be started and stopped.
-There is a small status option to give information about the numbers of events processed by the service.
+There is a status check that can be run to give information about the number of events processed by the service.

 ![ZeroMQ diagnostics](./figures/zmq-diagnostics.png)